 The resort looked abandoned with no other tourists in sight and only a few local Filipino’s hanging out on the deck.
 There is also a random waterslide that sticks out of the mountainside that looks like it hasn’t been used in a while.

 Our captain anchored the boat and we swam over to the 5 meter diving board, that is attached to the resort, where we spent a good hour throwing ourselves over the edge, one by one.

 After the copious amounts of fun we had on the diving board we found a dirt trail that leads behind the resort and over a small ridge to Titikan Lake.
 It is definitely worth checking out as the hike to the lake only takes 5 minutes and it was the quietest and most peaceful spot we had discovered that day.

 Our Sohoton National Park Tour came to an end and we jumped back on board our boat for the 2-hour journey back to Siargao.
 On the cruise back, the last rays of sun painted the sky bright orange and I couldn’t have imagined a better ending to a perfect day!

-The 5-m diving board at Club Tara Resort – Sohoton National Park
+Club Tara Resort – Sohoton Cove

-Drone shot of the lagoon at Club Tara Resort
+Drone shot of Club Tara Resort

-5-meter diving board on the Sohoton Cove Tour
+5 meter diving board at Sohoton Cove

 Hiking to Titikan Lake